maxtillberg/ICEBridge/README.md

 Blender plugin to send BIM data to IDA ICE

 ## Requirements
-To run this plugin you need Blender (https://www.blender.org/).
-To get BIM-data into Blender I recommend BlenderBIM (https://blenderbim.org/) and Speckle (https://speckle.systems/).
+To run this plugin you need Blender (https://www.blender.org/) and BlenderBIM (https://blenderbim.org/).
+I recomend to install and Speckle (https://speckle.systems/) as well.
 It also helps if you have access to Revit and/or ArchiCAD, at least demo versions.
 To import the data you need IDA ICE (https://www.equa.se/en/ida-ice).

 ## Installation
 Download ICEBridge.zip and install as a normal Blender plugin.
 Instructions can be found here https://docs.blender.org/manual/en/latest/editors/preferences/addons.html